open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

             generateVAP: true
             ...
 ```
-Constraints will follow the behavior defined by `--generate-binding` flag to generate K8s Validating Admission Policy Binding.
-By default, `--generate-binding` is set to `false`.
+Constraints will follow the behavior defined by `--create-vap-binding-for-constraints` flag to generate K8s Validating Admission Policy Binding.
+By default, `--create-vap-binding-for-constraints` is set to `false`.